 Deb: You grew your hair out last year.
 Tell us about your decision to go gray.
 Any tips for women who are considering going natural?

-Judith: I had been thinking about growing my hair out from red to natural for several years, and made the decision to do so about a year ago.
+Judith: I thought about growing my hair out from red to natural for several years and decided to do so about a year ago.
 I was ready and felt committed to giving it a try.
-I decided that I could go back to red if I didn’t like the color that emerged.
+I decided that I could go back to read if I didn’t like the color that emerged.

-I’ve been very happy with the results.
-I have a short cut which is low maintenance.
-Wash and wear without a care!
+I’ve been thrilled with the results.
+I have a short cut that is low maintenance.
+Wash and wear without care!
 Of course, I continue to wear hats, but my natural hair makes me feel more of who I am.

-Regarding other women making the decision to go natural, I think that it’s a personal decision, and you have to be ready to take the plunge.
+Regarding other women deciding to go natural, I think it’s a personal decision, and you have to be ready to take the plunge.
 There are Facebook pages and websites out there that provide support.
-But bottom line, whatever a woman chooses to do is fine.
+But the bottom line, whatever a woman chooses to do is fine.
 Color or not.
 It’s a choice to be respected.

-Deb: Blogging is a process of self- discovery.
-What have your discovered about yourself via photographing and writing about your style?
+Deb: Blogging is a process of self-discovery.
+What have you discovered about yourself via photographing and writing about your style?

 Judith: I’ve been blogging for almost six years now, and it’s part of the rhythm of my life.
 Because of Style Crone, I’m more interested in style than before I started blogging.
 I’ve become more experimental and feel comfortable taking risks.
 It’s not life or death, and you can always change your outfit or your hat.